harness/developer-hub/docs/platform/3_Authentication/multiple-identity-providers.md

 ## Enable login via SAML

    Select **Login via SAML** and then select **Continue**.
-   To log into Harness, a user of this account must select the SAML provider and then log in.
+   To log in to Harness, a user of this account must select the SAML provider and then log in.

    ![](./static/multiple-idp-login.png)